Hritik-iitkgp/Crawling-Covid-Statistics-and-News/README.md

 - Extract worldwide news and responses and also the time line countries data.
 - Store results in text files based on time ranges and countries.
 - Stored in countries, news and response folders.
+- All the scrapers present in scraper.py

 ### Module 3.1: Addressing Queries of Worldometer COVID Statistics

 - Use MapCombineReduce paradigm to address queries.
 - Retrieve and display COVID statistics for each country.
 - Calculate percentage of total world cases.
+- used mapper3.1.py, combiner3.1.py, reducer3.1.py

 ### Module 3.2: Addressing Queries of Wikipedia COVID News

 - Utilized the MapCombineReduce paradigm for data retrieval.
 - Address user queries related to worldwide news and responses.
+- used mapper.py, combiner.py, reducer.py

 ### Module 4: Combining Modules 3.1 and 3.2